 Ingredients

-- ¾ to 1 pound mild white fish, like Cod, about one inch thick, cut into four large pieces
+- ¾ to 1 pound mild white fish like Cod, about one inch thick cut into four large pieces

-- 1 teaspoon kosher salt, divided
+- 1 tsp kosher salt divided

-- ½ teaspoon Paprika
+- ½ tsp paprika

-- 2 parsnips, or other root vegetable, cut into 1-inch cubes
+- 2 parsnips cut into 1-inch cubes

-- 3 carrots, thinly sliced
+- 3 carrots thinly sliced

-- 1 small onion, finely chopped
+- 1 small onion finely chopped

 - 1 bay leaf

-- ½ red bell pepper, thinly sliced or finely chopped (add more or less to taste)
+- ½ red bell pepper thinly sliced

 - ½ cup whole cream or coconut milk